 See also: Bvlgari Octo Quadri-Retro Chronograph

 * UPDATE ON PRICING: Well, the guess was not that good after all.
-The Swiss watchmaker has offered the watch with MSRP of just $3900.
-Although not especially cheap, the watch still looks like a very good choice for a person who always liked classic design of a “complicated” dress watch, but still can’t opt for something (a lot) more premium, like a similarly styled timekeeper from Breguet that probably was a source of inspiration for the whole Master Collection line.
+Longines has offered the Retrograde Moon Phases with MSRP of just $3900.
+Although not especially cheap, the trinket still looks like a good choice for a person who always liked classic design of a “complicated” dress watch, but still can’t opt for something (a lot) more premium, like a similarly styled timekeeper from Breguet that probably was a source of inspiration for the whole Master Collection line.
 As usual for the brand, you get a watch that looks good, is build using the highest quality materials available in this price range, and features one of the best mass-produced mechanical calibers that money (again, in this price range) can buy.
 With its extremely high “value for money” ratio, I think that this Retrograde Moon Phases is an obvious choice.

 Price: $3900 (MSRP)